Primary

 Jump as high as possible before tucking—don't sacrifice height for the tuck.
 Drive your knees up quickly at the peak and extend your legs before landing to absorb impact properly.

-Want Tuck Jump in your program?
+See where Tuck Jump fits in your weekly plan

 Stand with feet shoulder-width apart, arms at sides.